 This is an excellent list of travel insurance benefits that’s comparable to coverage offered by other premium credit cards.

 While the Scotia Momentum Visa Infinite is a fantastic card, it’s not perfect!
 Here’s what I don’t love about it:

 At $120 for the primary and $50 per supplementary card, this is not a cheap card!
 However, given the multiple bonus categories, there’s a very good chance that you’ll more than earn back the cost of the annual fee.

 Given the 1% earn rate, I would not suggest that you use the Scotia Momentum Visa Infinite for purchases outside of the bonus categories (groceries, recurring bills, gas, daily transit).

 You could easily earn 1.75–2% on these purchases with other cashback cards—including my favourite: the free Rogers World Elite MasterCard.
 (Read What’s in This Canadian FI-Seeker’s Wallet? for my mini review of this amazing card.)

 However, for those who aren’t into using multiple credit cards, 1% is still a decent earn rate for general purchases!
 See It’s worth it for ‘single-carders’ below for more on this.

 Is it worth it?

 For the first year—absolutely!
-With no annual fee for the first year, you can’t lose!
+With 10% cash back on all purchases for the first three months and no annual fee for the first year, you can’t lose!